 ASR and Japan's Act on Recycling of End-of-Life Automobiles

 Disposed vehicles consist of about 80% useful metals and about 20% automotive ASR that includes resin.
-Useful metals are recycled in cooperation with metal recycling-related companies such as dismantlers, crushing and shredding contractors, and steel manufacturers.
+Useful metals are recycled in cooperation with dismantlers, crushing and shredding contractors, steel manufacturers, and metal recycling-related companies.
 ASR, which used to be disposed by landfill, is now subject to the Act on Recycling of End-of-Life Automobiles, which was enacted in January 2005.
 This law was instituted in response to the rise in the risk of illegal dumping of end-of-life automobiles on the back of a surge in disposal costs due to overstrained final landfill sites and low iron scrap prices.
-Following the enactment of this law, car manufacturers are responsible for recycling chlorofluorocarbons, which lead to global warming and ozone depletion; airbags, which require specialist knowledge for disposal; and ASR using recycling fees deposited by final owners of end-of-life automobiles.
+As a result of the enactment of this law, car manufacturers are now responsible for recycling chlorofluorocarbons, which lead to global warming and ozone depletion; airbags, which require specialist knowledge for disposal; and ASR, using recycling fees deposited by final owners of end-of-life automobiles.

 Recycling of End-of-Life Automobiles Overseas